-Relationship of cognitive, moral, and emotional developmental processes to the formation of religious faith from childhood through older adulthood.
-Special emphasis on James Fowler's faith development theory, including psychological and theological sources, critiques, and alternative approaches.
+This course investigates the relationship between cognitive, moral, and emotional developmental processes to the formation of religious faith from childhood through older adulthood.
+Special emphasis is placed on James Fowler's faith development theory, including psychological and theological sources, critiques, and alternative approaches.